Skip to main content

 Different chairs offer different types of massage.
 Most have rollers in the back of the chair that work your neck, shoulders, arms, and back.
 But you may also see full-body massage chairs that include rollers for your legs and feet.

 There are also “3D” and “4D massages” that add an element of depth.
-These massage chairs can push harder to apply more pressure to different parts of your body.
+These massage chairs can apply more pressure to different parts of your body by pushing harder.
 You can even find people claiming to make a shiatsu massage chair, if you want to try acupressure from home.

 Features